Graduate Catalog

 Master of Arts in Teaching with Preliminary Teaching License

-Lewis & Clark offers a full-time, "summer to summer" program for beginning educators in middle and high school in subject areas including mathematics (choose foundational or advanced), science (choose biology, chemistry, physics, or integrated science), social studies, art, and English language arts.
-The secondary program prepares candidates for an Oregon Preliminary Teaching License to teach one of these specific subjects.
+Lewis & Clark offers a full-time, "summer to summer" program for beginning educators in middle and high school in single subject areas including mathematics (choose foundational or advanced), science (choose biology, chemistry, physics, or integrated science), social studies, art, and English language arts, or in a dual subject area of English language arts and social studies.
+The secondary program prepares candidates for an Oregon Preliminary Teaching License to teach these specific subjects.

 The MAT degree in secondary education includes coursework in educational foundations, adolescent development and learning, culturally responsive teaching, content-specific methods, as well as practicum and supervised teaching experiences.
 The supervised field experience focuses on developing disciplinary knowledge for the purposes of teaching, with an emphasis on research in theory and best practices, including but not limited to creating democratic learning communities, designing educational opportunities that cultivate connections between learners and their communities, and incorporating a range of teaching and technological resources.

 MAT candidates begin coursework in mid-June of each year and continue through the following summer.
-The program includes a full school year of field experience at the candidate's selected grade level with a veteran cooperating teacher in a local school, plus field experience across all grade levels throughout the fall.
+The single subject area tracks include a full school year of field experience at the candidate's selected grade level with an experienced mentor teacher in a local public school, plus field experience across all grade levels throughout the fall.
+The dual subject area track includes a full school year of field experience in a local public middle school working with an experienced mentor teacher in an integrated social science and English language arts class.

 MAT Degree Requirements